wongalexx/final-project/README.md

 5. [Contributors](#contributors)

 ## Purpose and Project Overview
-Kanbas is a web-based application that emulates the functionality of Canvas.
+Kanbas is a dynamic, full-stack web application that recreates the core features of Canvas, a widely used Learning Management System.
-The platform provides instructors with tools to manage courses, assignments, and quizzes, while offering students an interactive environment to engage with their coursework.
+Built with usability in mind, Kanbas empowers instructors to create and manage courses, assignments, and quizzes with ease, while providing students with a seamless and interactive platform to stay organized, submit work, and track progress.

 In this README, you'll find an overview of Kanbas' features, the technologies used, and step-by-step instructions for setting up and using the application.